3den/dot_hash/README.md

 properties.size.height # returns 100, it is the same as some_hash[:size][:height]
-properties.color       # returns "red", it works with Strings and Symbol keys
+properties.color       # returns "red", it works with Strings and Symbol keys properties[:color]     # returns "red", can be used like a hash with string keys properties["color"]    # returns "red", can be used like a hash with symbol keys
 ```

 ## Contributing